SB-1113

 Plain Language

-Insurers must disclose to both participating network providers and all covered persons when AI algorithms are or will be used in the insurer's utilization review process.
+Insurers must disclose to both participating network providers and all covered persons that AI-based algorithms are or will be used in their utilization review process.
 This disclosure must also be posted on the insurer's public website.
-The Department of Insurance will determine the specific nature and frequency of disclosures to covered persons.
+The Insurance Department will determine the specific nature and frequency of disclosure requirements to covered persons.

 Statutory Text